paper-trail-gem/paper_trail/README.md

 * Allows you to store arbitrary model-level metadata with each version (useful for filtering versions).
 * Allows you to store arbitrary controller-level information with each version, e.g. remote IP.
 * Can be turned off/on per class (useful for migrations).
+* Can be turned off/on per request (useful for testing with an external service).
 * Can be turned off/on globally (useful for testing).
 * No configuration necessary.
 * Stores everything in a single database table by default (generates migration for you), or can use separate tables for separate models.